Ludenous1/TK7_SK_CH/README.md

    * Added a condition for the T-poser on the Readme.
 Kind of forgot to mention it earlier.
    * Clarified some details about the Pose Snapper on the Readme.
    * Added a general comment about the runtime for the Simplifier on the Readme.

+* Sep-13-22:
+   * Changed compatibility table on the ReadMe into something more accurate (2.9 changed to 2.93).